microsoft/promptflow/docs/how-to-guides/faq.md

 Valid for batch run only.
 The number of workers to use for parallel execution of the Flow.

 Default value is 16.
-If you have large number of batch run date row count, and want more efficiency, you can increase the concurrency to the improve the batch run concurrency, make it run faster.
+If you have large number of batch run date row count, and want more efficiency, you can increase the PF_WORKER_COUNT to improve the batch run concurrency, make it run faster.

 When you modify the concurrency, please consider 2 points: